Can I save money by installing a solar energy system?

 This map is measured in kilowatt-hours per square meter per day (kWh/m2/day), which represents insolation, the total energy on a surface over a specific time interval.
 Examples use the location’s solar resource to determine average output and savings per year, and were calculated using the National Renewable Energy Laboratory’s (NREL) PV Watts calculator using the default settings, including inverter efficiency of 96 percent.
 For more information, visit pvwatts.nrel.gov.

-Your output may vary depending on site specific factors and regular maintenance such as washing the panels several times per year.
+Your output may vary depending on site-specific factors and regular maintenance such as washing the panels several times per year.
 Output also may drop about 1 percent per year through the average 20-25 year lifespan of most systems.

-Before installing a solar energy system, consider reducing your energy use by making your home more energy efficient.
+Before installing a solar energy system, consider reducing your energy use by making your home more energy-efficient.
 Many efficiency measures have a faster return on investment, and the initial investment is often less.
 If you decide to install solar, make sure you are aware of all state and federal regulations.
-Verify the solar system under consideration meets national electrical code.
+Verify the solar system under consideration meets the national electrical code.
 Review all aspects of any system before investing and work with Central throughout the process.

 The average residential system is around 10 kilowatts; however, consider a number of factors when determining size.
 What parts of your home do you want to run with the system?
 Does that include air conditioning and heat?
 What is your average monthly kilowatt-hour usage and how much of that do you want your system to cover?
 A reputable dealer will be able to provide that information.